FFengIll/Machine-Learning-In-Action/README.md

 	* 如：N中，X+Y = N，如果X->Y不可置信, 则 X - delta -> Y + delta 亦不可置信，其中delta属于X。

 ## FP-Growth
-~~(Now the FP-Growth implement is not good, because I meet a trouble when some of the support is equal in the item sort)~~
+~~(Now the FP-Growth implement is not good, because I meet a trouble when some support is equal in the item sort)~~

-(I found I have misunderstand the FP-Tree's application - each time we do a new analysis, we should re-build a FP-Tree and scan it in recursion.
+(I found I have misunderstood the FP-Tree's application - each time we do a new analysis, we should re-build a FP-Tree and scan it in recursion.
-That is saying if some item in the FP-Tree may have same support, then the order is undefined, but we can rebuild the tree later to find which one, same upport in last tree, is more frequent)
+That is saying if some item in the FP-Tree may have same support, then the order is undefined, but we can rebuild the tree later to find which one, same support in last tree, is more frequent)

 FP-Growth is an efficient algorithm to find out the frequent item in the dataset.
 It is different with Apriori, because FP-Growth should and only should scan the dataset twice!